mollie/api-documentation/source/reference/v2/transfers-api/get-transfer.rst

      - The date and time the transfer was completed, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
        Currently only balance-to-balance transfers can be marked 'completed'.

-   * - ``failedAt``

-       .. type:: datetime
-          :required: false

-     - The date and time the transfer failed, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
-       This is usually due to an insufficient balance.

    * - ``returnedAt``